zadok7/xmtp-web/examples/showmehow-eth-messenger/README.md

 ## Deploying on IPFS and LIMO

 - In `examples/showmehow-eth-messenger`, run `yarn build`.
-- Go into the `dist` folder after the build and edit the `index.html` file.
-You'll see two references to `"/assets/..."` which we need to fix to relative links are found.
-Add a `.` so they look like `"./assets/..."`.
+- Navigate to the dist folder after the build and open the index.html file.
+You will find two references to `"/assets/..."`.
+To fix these, ensure they have relative links.
+Add a `.` in front of them so they appear as `"./assets/..."`.
 - Setup the `contenthash` record for your ENS name on the [ENS Managr App](https://app.ens.domains)

 ![image](https://github.com/zadok7/xmtp-web/assets/88821511/740b44e2-fd1c-42b0-9a1f-421aa4bfbb6c)

 - Restrict access to your Alchemy API Key so it can only be used with your ENS name via .LIMO resolver

 ![image](https://github.com/zadok7/xmtp-web/assets/88821511/e4ed9b95-4fb9-42d2-8e83-96fa07c6fea1)